 - that the ultimate authority to regulate and maintain order on the University campuses resides with the President and the Board of Trustees; and,

-- that the University retains ownership and the exclusive right to use any and all promotional, publicity, and entertainment products (including those produced as course requirement), creations, and activities engaged in by the student while at the university, including but not limited to photographs, television, audio and video recordings, motion pictures, artistic performances and presentations, internet/web-based productions and sales, and athletic events and all proceeds therefrom.
-He/she has no right to any payment for participation therein.
+- that the University retains ownership and the exclusive right to use any and all promotional, publicity, and entertainment products (including those produced as course requirements), creations, and activities engaged in by the student while at the University, including but not limited to photographs, television, audio and video recordings, motion pictures, artistic performances and presentations, internet/web-based productions and sales, and athletic events and all proceeds therefrom.
+The student has no right to any payment for participation therein.

 Students further agree to execute any documents required to confirm or convey to the University all rights outlined in subpart (3) above.

 Rider University’s Right to Change Catalog Content